 Shirt Pickle, Inc., Thomas Pickles

-After launching in 2015, Shirt Pickle has increased year-over-year revenues by 47 percent and is projected to finish 2018 with a 58-percent increase.
-In January, the company moved into a bigger space and purchased equipment that doubled their production capacity.
+After launching in 2015, Shirt Pickle has increased year-over-year revenues by 47 percent and is projected to finish 2018 with a 58 percent increase.
+In January, the company moved into a bigger space and purchased equipment that doubled its production capacity.
 Pickles plans to hire his first two employees by the end of the year.

 Pickles worked with SCORE mentor Frank Uhlman.
 He says, “An important part of our startup was to secure initial funding.
 As this was a completely new company, our Business Plan was integral in accomplishing this.
 My mentor Frank helped make sure I was set up for success in that regard.”

 Pickles advises other potential small business owners, “Everything costs more than you project it will!
 Plan responsibly, then add 25% when you are creating your budget.”